Non-NHS Services

 Content

-We will not accept requests for ‘the doctor must write these exact words’.
-The GP will write what they know, supported by your medical record.
-Both the letter and the opinion they produce is final and you cannot request changes to be made.
-The GP has the right to refuse your request or provide alternative wording if they feel it is necessary.
+We cannot accept requests that dictate the exact wording for the letter.
+The GP will write what they know to be true, supported by your medical record.
+Both the letter and the doctor’s professional opinion are final, and changes cannot be requested.
+The GP reserves the right to refuse a request or provide alternative wording if deemed necessary.

-If you insist on the GP changing your letter to suit what you think it should say, or if you want to dictate the contents, we will withdraw our offer to write the letter.
-Please remember, the doctor is not obliged to write a letter for you at all, as this is not an NHS requirement.
+If you insist on the GP altering the letter to suit your preferred wording or attempting to dictate the contents, we will withdraw our offer to write the letter.
+Please remember, GPs are not obliged to write such letters as this is not an NHS requirement.

 Examples of appropriate requests:

-• Fitness to travel or if you are having to cancel a holiday
+• Fitness to travel letters or confirmation for holiday cancellations.

-• Letters for mitigating circumstances, school, universities, employers or courts, etc.
+• Letters for mitigating circumstances (e.g., for schools, universities, employers, or courts).

-• Confirmation of address, ID or residence (we have no way to verify this)
+• Confirmation of address, ID, or residence (we cannot verify this information).

-• Letters stating something that is not supported by your medical record
+• Letters stating something not supported by your medical record.

 Are you requesting a letter to support your benefit claim?